Skip to Content

 My Anthurium Veitchii growing loads of roots in airy aroid mix.
 You could say it is slightly pot bound

-My Anthurium Veitchii growing loads of roots in airy aroid mix.
-You could say it is slightly pot-bound
+My Anthurium Veitchii grows loads of roots in an airy aroid mix.
+You could say it is slightly pot-bound.

-I am no expert in Anthurium propagation but the way these plants can be propagated is similar to most aroids.
-The most straight forward way is to take stem cuttings.
+I am no expert in Anthurium propagation, but how these plants can be propagated is similar to most aroids.
+The most straightforward way is to take stem cuttings.

-Ensure that you have a node and hopefully already a few roots of air roots as this will make the propagation process not only quicker but also raises the probability of being successful.
+Ensure that you have a node and hopefully already a few roots of air roots, as this will make the propagation process quicker and increase the probability of success.

 Another way of propagating this plant is by stem division.
 This will highly depend on how bushy your plant already is and how big the cluster of stems has developed.

-The challenge with seeds that they are very hard to get and the chance to get scammed on the internet is high.
+The challenge with seeds is that they are very hard to get, and the chance of getting scammed online is high.

 A good rule of thumb is to never buy seeds online, at least for now.
-It might be different 10 years down the road but as of now, this is rarely a good idea.
+It might be different ten years down the road, but as of now, this is rarely a good idea.

-Most seeds are just good for feeding birds or if you like to watch grass growing, know yourself out on the opportunity.
+Most seeds are good for feeding birds, or if you like to watch grass grow, know yourself out on the opportunity.

-For this, you will have to pollinate your own plant which requires two blooms at the same time or you freezing pollen to propagate a blooming Anthurium Veitchii.
+You must pollinate your plant, which requires two blooms simultaneously, or you freeze pollen to propagate a blooming Anthurium Veitchii.

 A whole different ballgame is micropropagation.
-You do not need to be a scientist or have a laboratory, but you will need laboratory equipment to be able to keep everything sterile.
+You do not need to be a scientist or have a laboratory, but you will need laboratory equipment to keep everything sterile.

-Anthurium Veitchii is known for being cloned or micropropagated which made it more readily available and affordable.
+Anthurium Veitchii is known for being cloned, or micro propagated, making it more readily available and affordable.

 You can conclude from this section that taking stem cuttings is probably the way to go (unless you can divide the plant).

-Here is a step-by-step tutorial to propagate an Anthurium Veitchii by stem propagation:
+Here is a step-by-step tutorial on propagating an Anthurium Veitchii by stem propagation:

 • Find a section on your plant that you can propagate.
 You will need at least one node